vectordotdev/timber-ruby/README.md

 ## Overview

-Timber for Ruby is an drop-in replacement for your `Logger` that transparently augments your logs with critical metadata and context.
-It's structured logging without all of the structured logging noise.
-This turns your logs into rich, useful, readable events.
-Paired with the [Timber console](#the-timber-console), it will fundamentally change the way you use your logs.
+Timber for Ruby is an drop-in replacement for your ruby `Logger` that transparently augments your logs with critical metadata and context.
+It's structured logging without all of the noise; turning your logs into rich, useful, readable events.
+Paired with the [Timber console](#the-timber-console), Timber fundamentally changes the way you use your logs.

 1. [**Easy setup** - `mix timber.install`](#installation)
 2. [**Seamlessly integrates with popular libraries and frameworks**](#jibber-jabber)